 I am faced with a wonderful dilemma……

 I have lived in my home (and garden) for over ten years.
-As our home was being built, we designed the surrounding garden.
-I enjoyed deciding which trees I would choose to grace our desert garden with not only beauty but shade in the summer months. *I honestly do not understand people who do not plant trees in the garden – especially in desert climates.
+As our houseome was being built, we designed the surrounding garden.
+I enjoyed deciding which trees I would choose to grace our desert garden with not only beauty but shade in the summer months.
+I honestly do not understand people who don’t plant trees in the garden – especially in desert climates.
 They not only provide wonderful shade in the summer months but also add a lot of value to your property.
-Okay, I am getting off of my high horse now 😉

-Although found in other areas of the United States, it is also native to the southwestern areas of the US.
+Although found in other areas of the United States, it is also native to the southwest.
 The mature size is approximately 25 feet high and wide.
 In areas with mild winters, the leaves will remain on the tree.
 Dark brown seedpods are produced once flowering has finished.

 The pods themselves are quite cool looking, and my mother would use them in making wreaths out of seedpods.
 But what I most remember about the seedpods is getting some of the ‘fuzz’ from the inside stuck on my bare feet, and it hurt.
 I think that is maybe why I do not have this tree in my garden.
 But, many people I know who have a bottle tree love them.